Climb Denali! – Discounts Available on Select 2027 Trips. Click for details.

 Medical Considerations for Travelers and Climbers

-Climbers who are preparing for expeditions to foreign countries or to high altitude have special medical considerations.
+Climbers who are preparing for expeditions to foreign countries or to high altitudes have special medical considerations.
 AAI recommends that you consult with a specialist in travel medicine as well as with your personal physician if you are unfamiliar with the medical issues raised by your travel plans.